Crystal Palace

 In just his third game back from a hip injury, he followed on nicely from his strong body of work against West Bromwich Albion on the weekend, as the stage appeared set for him and the Eagles to finally notch up their first win since December 19, 2015.
 After all, in last season's fixture away at Sunderland, Bolasie was magnificent, scoring a breathtaking hat-trick, in a match where he ran riot against the hapless Black Cats defence.

-Moreover, the last win Alan Pardew's men enjoyed, a 2-1 triumph against Stoke - February 02, 2016
+Moreover, the last win Alan Pardew's men enjoyed, a 2-1 triumph against Stoke City, came on the day Bolasie got injured, and in the last game he started.
+So with the Congolese international returning to the starting line-up for the first time since, - - February 02, 2016

 A year ago, by the time the fifth round of the 2014/15 FA Cup rolled around, only three heavyweight Premier League clubs had survived the eliminations.
 Those three teams-Arsenal, Liverpool, and Manchester United-had managed to avoid an upset-ridden fourth round that had sent Chelsea, Manchester City, Tottenham Hotspur, and Southampton (among others) packing.
 Arsenal went on to win the tournament, beating Aston Villa in the finals for a second consecutive FA Cup trophy.

 This year, things could hardly be more different.
 Most of the football clubs to qualify for the round of 16 in the 2015/16 FA Cup are big names from the Premier League.
 The fourth round of the tournament-played this past weekend, in place of regular league competition-saw Arsenal, both Manchester teams, Chelsea, Everton, and Crystal Palace all earning spots in the final 16.
-Furthermore, most of those soccer - January 12, 2016
+Furthermore, most of those soccer clubs won big in their fourth round matches, paving the way for what should be a more competitive FA Cup battle than - - January 12, 2016

 Most of the Premier League's top football clubs sailed through the third round of the 2015/16 FA Cup easily over the weekend, with Manchester City, Arsenal, Man United, Chelsea, West Ham United, and others all cruising through to the fourth round of the Football Association tournament.
 Read on for a recap of the winners and losers of the weekend!